arangodb/cluster-maintenance/moveShards/README.md

 `arangosh --server.endpoint "tcp://<angency-address>:<agency-port>" --javascript.execute createMovePlan.js`

+In case of an authenticated cluster, please use the option `--server.ask-jwt-secret` (https://www.arangodb.com/docs/3.4/programs-arangosh-options.html)

 The file `moveShards.txt` will be created in the current directory.
 Inside you'll find the description of each move shard job in an array:
 ```
 [